wuzhengy/TAU/Company/Homepage.md

 ### Introduction
-#### TAU - create your trade community on crypto
+#### TAU - create your serverless crypto trade community
-TAU help you to create crypto trade community on phones, with own coins independantly from third parties and servers.
+TAU help you to create crypto p2p trade community without tie to servers.
+You create own coins independantly from third party transaction fee.
 We emphasize saving mobile data, so that P2P trade can operate in every corner of the world.
 We do not require user to own any TAUcoins for enjoying all the functions.

 ### helping community manager to build trade community and value of community coins
 ### libTAU